Beyond the beautiful temple, Wong Tai Sin is a vibrant and colourful neighbourhood in Kowloon that's begging to be explored.

 No matter how long you’ve lived in Hong Kong, a break from the city life of expensive coffee and car horns can do some good.
-Whether that’s exploring heritage and art at Tai Kwun, therapeutic forest walks with Kembali or discovering works by local photographers at Bamboo Scenes.
+Whether that’s exploring heritage and art at Tai Kwun, therapeutic forest walks with Kembali or taking in the art and culture at The Mills, a bit of exploring is always a good idea.
 We took to the streets recently exploring all of Wong Tai Sin, and found a perfect day trip experience away from the hustle of the city.

 Things to do in Wong Tai Sin

 The Wong Tai Sin district in Kowloon is full of culture, superstition and amazing architecture.
 Read the full neighbourhood guide here: https://bit.ly/2pnXMxH